What haemorrhoids actually are

 When evaluation is advisable

-Seek evaluation if
+Seek assessment if

-- you have fever or the area is very red, warm and increasingly painful
+- you have fever or the area is very red, warm, and increasingly painful

 - you develop a suddenly very painful, hard lump